Baking During a Pandemic

 For Dan, our patient IT consultant and webmaster, bread baking is both an art and a science.
 Their kitchen is a laboratory where he and his new wife Beth Anne improvise with ingredients and methods as they create a home together.
 Later, friends and family find loaves at their doors, an expression of love and abundance.

 What could elevate more the enjoyment of your bread than bringing those fragrant slices to the table in a beautiful Mayan Hands basket, wrapped in a Mayan Hands napkin?
-When you do this you also support the women artisans who make the baskets and napkins as they work hard, now more than ever, to continue putting food on their families' tables.
+When you do, you also support the women artisans who make the baskets and napkins as they work hard, now more than ever, to continue putting food on their families' tables.

 Looking for the perfect bread basket?
 We love the Rosa Basket (pictured above with Dan's bread and our Indigo Stripes Table Runner) and the Lidia Basket.
 If you're looking for something a little smaller, try the Zoila Basket.
 Something larger?
 The Mayra Basket.
 And if you are a tortilla lover, our Tortilla Basket is the choice for you.
 Our basket makers (in the photo below) make the best tortillas!